Dr Rheannon Griffin - 2025 Graduate

 Success!
 Your request has been sent and a representative will be in contact soon.

-2025 AMA Queensland Foundation Medical Student Scholarship recipient and sixth year JCU medical student.
+2025 AMA Queensland Foundation Medical Student Scholarship recipient and now JCU graduate doctor

 “My pathway into medicine was unconventional.
 After struggling academically and failing high school, I was determined to find a way to achieve my goals,” Rheannon said.